dlplabs-io/auto-dlp/README.md

 Checks if a wallet address owns any DIMO vehicles.

 **Query Parameters**
-- `walletAddress`: Ethereum address to check for vehicle ownership
+- `walletAddress`: Ethereum address to check for vehicle ownership -- THis is the wallet address that is registered with DIMO (might be different from the wallet address that is logged in)

 **Response**
 ```json